gerbsec/gerbsec.github.io/_posts/2022-11-17-slandered.md

 i might go full time, and focus on work so i can save a few bucks. i might dual enroll with ucf (not a joke) and play on their team. maybe just apply for a masters. these things are just thoughts at this point but I can def see them become reality. i've sacrificed a lot of for this club with little to no gain on my end.

-i think abir is reading this so hi
+i think abir and jay are reading this so hi

 ## final thoughts